Lovelyyoyo8/Matplotlib-barchart/README.md

 # Matplotlib-barchart
 One Piece Characters Popularity
 I saw the barchart video on YouTube which is quite interesting.
 So I think I can try in Python.
-Animation is cool that make it moves.
+Animation is so cool that make it moves.
 Steps:
 1. more characters Y
 2. real data Y